boost-insurance/devops-hire/challenge1/README.md

   - Need to be able to set AWS ACCOUNT ID
   - DNS name with SSL

-This has the free rain on how you implement this.
+This has the free rein on how you implement this.
 This is to see how you think, this will be the building blocks for challenge 2.